Alejogb1/job-board/blog-data/how-to-modelpersist-user-selections-where-some-options-are-dynamic-and-some-are-static.md

 id: "how-to-modelpersist-user-selections-where-some-options-are-dynamic-and-some-are-static"
 ---

-alright, so you're looking at how to handle user preferences when some of those choices are always there and others pop up or vanish based on something else, i get it. i’ve been down that road more times than i care to remember. it’s a pretty common problem, especially when you're building anything beyond a simple form.
+, so you're looking at how to handle user preferences when some of those choices are always there and others pop up or vanish based on something else, i get it. i’ve been down that road more times than i care to remember. it’s a pretty common problem, especially when you're building anything beyond a simple form.

 let's break it down. what we have is basically a mix of predictable, hard-coded options and dynamically generated ones. think of it like this: you have a settings page where everyone gets the "theme" choice which is always there, but then you also have "notification preferences" which might change if the user has certain features enabled or not.